Setsugekka (The End of Silence)/Zan: Overview

 With the single, Gackt collaborated with Koei on their new Wii game Samurai Warriors 3.
-The title song was the game's theme song, while "Zan" the ending theme song.
+The title song is the game's theme song, while "Zan" is the ending theme song.
 The songs were performed on March 6 and 7, in the festival at the Saitama Super Arena, organized by Koei to promote their new game.

 The songs are distinctive for their blend of modern Western musical instruments and the traditional Japanese instruments, a kind of music called by Gackt as "Zipangu" rock, from which the country of origin (Japan) can be sensed.

 It was the last single released by his own label Dears, supported by Nippon Crown, before transferred to Avex Group in 2010.

 Music video

-Gackt announced he has chosen three members from popular visual kei bands to be featured in the music video of single.
-These members are Ni-ya from Nightmare on bass, Tsukasa from D'espairsRay on drums and Shun from Duel Jewel on guitar.
+Gackt choose three members from popular visual kei bands that were featured in the music video of single.
+These members are Ni-ya from Nightmare on bass, Tsukasa from D'espairsRay on drums and Shun from DuelJewel on guitar.
 You Kurosaki, from his supporting live band, filled the second guitarist spot.